Chart Color Schemes

 The exceptional employment performance in Springvale places it among Australia's strongest labour markets

-Conversely, agriculture, forestry & fishing showed lower representation at 2.8%, compared to the regional average of 5.3%.
-The ratio of 0.9 workers per resident, as recorded by the Census, indicates substantial local employment opportunities.
-Over a 12-month period ending recently, employment increased by 4.8% while the labour force rose by 5.2%, resulting in an unemployment rate increase of 0.4 percentage points.
-This contrasts with Rest of NSW, where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data up to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Springvale's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, agriculture, forestry & fishing shows lower representation at 2.8%, compared to the regional average of 5.3%.
+The ratio of workers to residents is high at 0.9, indicating substantial local employment opportunities.
+Over a 12-month period ending in September 2025, employment increased by 4.8% and labour force increased by 5.2%, resulting in a slight rise in unemployment rate by 0.4 percentage points.
+This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose slightly.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Springvale's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment